The Ultimate Guide to Cremation 2023

 If an individual did not pre-sign to consent to cremation, the surviving family would need to comply with the required authorizations.

 This can be straightforward if a surviving spouse authorizes cremation, but it can become more complicated if surviving siblings need to agree on consent for the cremation of a parent.
 All siblings will need to agree and sign consent.
-Similarly, today with estranged family members or lost contact with relatives, sometimes obtaining the legally required authorization can become problematic.
+Similarly, today, with estranged family members or lost contact with relatives, sometimes obtaining the legally required authorization can become problematic.

 If you consider cremation as a funeral option for yourself, it can be much easier for the surviving family if you have pre-signed the required authorization forms.

-The Cremation Authorization document will usually also specify to who the cremated remains can be released.
-This is to ensure that the cremation ashes are only released to the correct family member.
-This also mitigates any liability of the funeral home in handling the remains and ensuring they are passed to the person responsible.
+The Cremation Authorization document usually also specifies to whom the cremated remains can be released.
+This ensures that the cremation ashes are only released to the correct family member.

 It is becoming more common these days for a crematory or funeral home to add a clause to a cremation contract that gives them the right to respectfully scatter or inter cremated remains that the family member within an agreed time scale does not collect.
-Commonly this is a 90-day clause.
+Commonly, this is a 90-day clause.

-Unfortunately, as some families are not sure what to do with the cremated remains (and often do not want to incur further costs arranging to inter the ashes), a growing problem is that funeral homes are being left with unclaimed cremated remains.
 This is why more have had to add a ‘right to dispose of remains’ clause to a cremation contract.
 Storing remains for a long period of time can add to overhead costs for a funeral home and create additional human remains management issues.

 Click here for a PDF Example of a Cremation Authorization document.